egXcoder/Study-Repository/oop/solid/readme.md

 ## ⚖️ Balanced Approach
 - For small projects or prototypes → A slightly fat class is fine.
 Don’t over-engineer.
 - For long-living systems (e.g., Laravel apps with multiple features, tenants, integrations) → Splitting code with SOLID pays off over time.

----

-## 💡 Practical Trick

-Start with simple classes.
-When you Tip:
-- One class changes too often for different reasons, or
-- You can’t unit test it without booting the whole system,

-👉 Then refactor using SOLID principles.